 Most appearances can be covered by local counsel or handled via phone conference.
 However, in some instances, a telephone conference will not do.
 Then, it’s best to have the attorney who is most familiar with the issues or arguments present the case.

-Cyberstalking Fact: Like traditional stalkers, cyberstalkers attempt to follow a victim to watch, harass, and manipulate them.
+Cyberstalking Fact: Like traditional stalking, online stalking involves cyberstalkers attempting to follow a victim to watch, harass, and manipulate them.
 Online stalkers also tend include at least one of the following components as well: (1) defamation; (2) false accusations; (3) copyright infringement; or (4) revenge porn.